Navigating Crisis — Is your trust tank full enough?

-The current crisis serves as a flashlight on organizational cultures and leadership behaviors.
+The current COVID-19 pandemic serves as a flashlight on organizational cultures and leadership behaviors.
 I’ve sat with interest observing how leaders and companies handle difficult decisions, how they lead and respond in this crisis, how they manage the fears of employees, all of this reveals and says a lot about who they are, and their authentic levels of connection, trust and safety

 “Watching how the event unfolded highlighted how important trust and safety are in our human makeup.”

 Isn’t this the thing about crises & adversity?
 Whilst grappling to understand the moment, people are looking at their workplaces and leaders to provide a response that makes them feel secure.
 Leaders are juggling managing the situation and coming to terms with it, combined with the pressure of time and contradictory demands and being expected to offer marvelously manicured responses to their people, who are waiting for them to serve them the safety they crave.